 Robots hosted in a public Git repository

-If your robot code is available in a public Git repository, you can associate a robot in Robocorp Cloud with the repository with a single link.
+If your robot code is available in a public Git repository, you can associate a robot in Control Room with the repository with a single link.
 All commits to the chosen branch in the repository will be reflected in the cloud-hosted robot.

 This approach is useful when sharing examples - you can run all the robots on our Portal Site this way, for example - or when you want to share your code publicly.

 Robots hosted in a private GitHub repository